Jenelle Evans Says Her Mom "Blocked" Her Amid Renewed Drama Over Jace Custody - E! Online

 Jenelle Evans is addressing her fans amid the continued drama with mom Barbara Evans over Jenelle's son Jace.

 The Teen Mom 2 alum posted a video to her YouTube page on Saturday, Jan.
 23 that updated viewers on the custody fight that she and Barbara have been waging for years.
-This follows Jenelle having shared a week prior that Jace had moved back in with her because Barbara had gotten fed up with the 11-year-old boy's behavior.
+This follows Jenelle having shared a week prior that Jace had moved back in with her because Barbara was fed up with the 11-year-old boy's behavior.

-In the title for the news video, Jenelle claims that her mom "blocked" her, and in footage that was filmed on Tuesday, Jan.
+In the title for the new video, Jenelle claims that her mom "blocked" her, and in footage that was filmed on Tuesday, Jan.
 19, she goes on to explain that Barbara allegedly no longer wants Jace to live with Jenelle.

 "I'm pretty pissed," Jenelle said.
 "Jace was living with me the past week, and now circumstances have changed.
 Why have they changed?
 Because my mom can't put down her pride."